Riroaki/Review-Notes-ZJU-SE/Database.md

   - Follow the steps of search.
   - If the node can be placed in the node, insert it;
-  - Else split the node; if the parent node is also full, split it too.
+  - Else split the node; if the parent node is also full, split it too, and the the inserted new node will go to upper levels.
   - Note that every time a node split, the parent needs to add one pointer to point at it.

 - Delete